Fall 2025 Camp Overview

 Activities

-Campers have hosted all sorts of fun games and activities at QCO, from kink workshops and play parties to dance parties, talking circles, and topless watermelon eating.
-If you are interested in hosting an activity, please let us know on the registration form and the Activities & Engagement team will reach out directly to help coordinate.
+Campers have hosted all sorts of fun games and activities at QCO, from kink workshops and play parties to dance parties, talking circles, campfire karaoke, and topless watermelon eating.
+If you want to make a particular activity happen at camp, go for it!
+Please let us know when registering or email hello@qcampout.org and the Activities & Engagement team will reach out directly to help coordinate gear and ways to improve access.
+A little thought and preparation around access needs including (but not limited to) mobility, allergies, sensory stimuli, and language interpretation go a long way toward campers being able to participate and grow in community.

 COVID-19

 COVID-19 continues to present a very real and serious risk to many people, including members of our community.
 Queer Campout is an anti-oppressive space committed to inclusivity and accessibility, which means practicing community care through continuing to take COVID-19 precautions although they were lifted across the country and much of the world.
-Please plan to take a COVID test before traveling up to Jemez and make sure to have a mask with you at all times.
+Please plan to take at least one COVID test before traveling up to Jemez (sequential tests 48 hours apart have the best rate of catching false negatives!), and make sure to have a well-fitting mask such as an N95 with you at all times.

 Read more about QCO’s COVID-19 Precautions.